vijikarthi/flink-connectors-wiki/how-to-release.md

 # How to Release?

 If you are releasing a version of Pravega/Flink Connector, then you must read and follow the below instructions.
-The steps mentioned here are based on the experience we are building across releases, so if you have any queries, please feel free to open an issue on [Github
+The steps mentioned here are based on the experience we are building across releases, if you have any queries, please feel free to open an issue on [Github
 Issues](https://github.com/pravega/flink-connectors/issues) or contact us on [Slack](https://pravega-io.slack.com/).

 **Note**: In case, if you are updating Flink version, please make sure, the new features or changes introduced in Flink are addressed in the connector.

 # Preparing the Branch

-Preparing the branch consists of making the necessary changes to the branch you will be working on as part of releasing.
-There are two possible situations:
+Preparing the branch consists of making the necessary changes to the branch we will be working on as part of releasing.
+Following are the possible two situations:

  -  **Bug fix release**: This is a minor release version over an existing release branch.
  -  **Feature release or non-backward-compatible release**: This is a change to either the first or the middle digit, and it requires a new release branch.

 ## Bug Fix Release

 For bug fix release, no new branch is required.
-First identify the branch you'll be working on.
-It will be named `rX.Y`, e.g., `r0.2`.
+First identify the branch we will be working on.
+It will be named `rX.Y`, (e.g., `r0.2`).
 The preparation consists of:

 1. Changing `connectorVersion` in `gradle.properties` from `X.Y.Z-SNAPSHOT` to `X.Y.Z`.
 For example, if the current value is `connectorVersion=0.2.1-SNAPSHOT`, then change it to `connectorVersion=0.2.1`.
 2. Merge this change.